About

 Last updated

-Imua is a purpose-built L1 protocol for shared security.
+Imua is the universal protocol for shared security.

-Imua is a purpose-built L1 protocol for shared security.
-Imua aggregates economic security from multiple blockchains via restaking, normalizes it across USD price via an embedded oracle, and extends it to services in need of decentralized compute.
-This technique helps to unify diversified liquidity across many different blockchains to serve as a universal protocol for shared security.
+Imua is the universal protocol for shared security.
+Implemented as a purpose-built L1 protocol for shared security, Imua aggregates economic security from multiple blockchains via re/staking, normalizes it across USD price via an enshrined price oracle, and extends it to off-chain services.
+This technique helps to unify fragmented liquidity across many different blockchains under a common protocol for shared security.

 Security First